 Amanda Seyfried

 Seyfried at the [[2024 Berlinale]] Amanda Michelle Seyfried ( ; born December 3, 1985) is an American actress and singer.
-Her accolades include a Primetime Emmy Award, a Golden Globe Award, and an Academy Award nomination.
+Her accolades include a Primetime Emmy Award and a Golden Globe Award, as well as a nomination for an Academy Award.
 Named one of the 100 most influential people in the world by ''Time'' in 2022, her films as a leading actress have grossed over $2.4billion worldwide.

 1